 Peter Thiel's Palantir launches Japanese joint venture with insurer Sompo

-SAN FRANCISCO/TOKYO, Nov 18 (Reuters) - Silicon Valley data analytics company Palantir Technologies Inc has established a joint venture with Japanese insurance holding company Sompo Holdings Inc 8630.T that will initially focus on health and cybersecurity clients, Palantir said.
+Nov 18 (Reuters) - Silicon Valley data analytics company Palantir Technologies Inc has established a joint venture with Japanese insurance holding company Sompo Holdings Inc 8630.T that initially will focus on health and cybersecurity clients, Palantir said.

-The joint venture, owned 50-50 by Palantir and Sompo, will service Japanese government as well as commercial clients, according to the privately held company, which was co-founded by well known tech investor Peter Thiel.
+The joint venture, owned 50-50 by Palantir and Sompo, will service Japanese government as well as commercial clients, according to the privately-held company, which was co-founded by well known investor Peter Thiel.

-Palantir clients range from global banks to the U.S. government and the Central Intelligence Agency, and it specializes in analyzing large quantities of data.
-Its technology has been used in areas including aiding the U.S. search for Osama bin Laden, according to media reports.
+Palantir customers range from global banks to the U.S. government and the Central Intelligence Agency (CIA), and it specializes in crunching and analyzing large quantities of data.

-Palantir will be close to or just profitable this year and profitable next year, Thiel said on Monday, adding he wants to keep the company private for as long as possible.
+The company's technology aided the U.S. government's successful search for Osama bin Laden, according to multiple media reports.

-Founded in 2004, Palantir currently has 2,500 employees.
-The U.S. firm has raised roughly $2.75 billion from investors to date, according to data provider PitchBook.
+Palantir has raised roughly $2.75 billion from investors to date, according to data provider PitchBook.
+Founded in 2004, Palantir currently has 2,500 employees, according to the company.

-Sources told Reuters in September that Palantir has held talks over a potential investment from SoftBank Group 9984.T.

-When asked about Masayoshi Son's SoftBank, Thiel praised the Japanese group's earlier investments but said it had been "a little bit too aggressive in the last few years".
+(Reporting by Jane Lanhee Lee in San Francisco, Editing by Rosalba O'Brien)

 ((jane.lee@thomsonreuters.com; +1-415-344-3912; Reuters Messaging: jane.lee.thomsonreuters@reuters.net))